shinjith-dev/todoer/README.md

   yarn dev
 ```

-Scan QR Code generated on the terminal, it install required version of expo go and starts the app
+Scan QR Code generated on the terminal, it will install required version of expo go and starts the app

 ## Environment Variables